Is your turf thinning out?

 How much should you aerate your turf?

 It is unlikely that you will aerate your turf too much.
 However, it is better to repeat the process several times a year if your soil is compacted, rather than do a lot all at once.
 If the holes that you make in the turf are about 25-50mm apart, you have done a good job.
 Repeat that several times a year and your turf should improve.
 As the turf grows, it too will reduce soil compaction as its roots push soil particles apart.
+If you see signs of earthworm activity in your lawn this will help, as earthworms naturally aerate the soil by creating small pockets of space as they move through the soil.

 When should you aerate your turf?